vuejs/v2.vuejs.org/src/v2/guide/list.md

 })
 ```

-Because `v-for` has higher priority than `v-if`, Vue.js will loop item in the list first.
+Because `v-for` has higher priority than `v-if`, Vue will loop item in the list first.
 If item is true, it will output `item` value, else it will loop list2 and output the items of it.

 So the result of the above example code will be: